Catch

 -

-- Unlined, durable + comfortable microsuede upper material
+Upper: Unlined, durable + comfortable vegan microsuede

-- Slipper fit
+Closure: Slipper fit

-- Bog Green colorway
+Color: Bog Green

 Sizing • M = U.S. Men's • W = U.S. Women's.
-View the 2023 Climbing Shoe Sizing Chart
+View the 2024 Climbing Shoe Sizing Chart

 Have only been climbing (bouldering) for about 4 months and thought it was time to upgrade from my Five Ten Anasazi Moccasyms.
 These Five Tens were my first pair of climbing shoes and were flat, basically "up"turned lol (see picture).
 As my first pair of climbing shoes, I didn't see any weaknesses in them (especially compared to rental shoes).
 Purchasing So iLL's "Catch" shoe, I could definitely notice the upgrade.
 The upper rubber helps with toe hooks and the heel grips pretty well for heel hooks since the rubber on the bottom of the shoe and the heel are from one continuous piece of rubber.
 The downturn helps a lot with small footholds and overhangs.
 Keep in mind, this review is my experience transitioning from the Anasazis to the Catch (I'm not an expert enough to review this shoe objectively).
 So far, this shoe is performing very well as I'm working on V5/6s.